compute-tooling/compute-studio/README.md

 This is the easiest way to get up and running with a local compute studio webserver.
 It requires an existing database (e.g. the test database for dev.compute.studio).
 With this setup, you can still view the home dashboard and run simulations and apps.

-### Get the code, install Docker and friends, and install node.
+### Get the code, install Docker and friends, and install node
 1. Download the code: `git clone git@github.com:compute-tooling/compute-studio.git`
 2. Fetch branches: `git fetch origin`
 3. Checkout the `dev` branch: `git checkout dev`